-Start in Program mode and select program 199.
-Press EDIT to enter the Program Editor.
+Start in Program mode and select Program 199.
+Press Edit to enter the Program Editor.
 Select the KEYMAP page, and change the keymap to 152 Dull Sawtooth.
-Then select the PITCH page, and assign a value of FUN1 for the Src1 parameter (a shortcut is to press 1, 1, 2, ENTER on the alphanumeric pad).
+Then select the PITCH page, and assign a value of FUN1 for the Src1 parameter (a shortcut is to press 1, 1, 2, Enter on the alphanumeric pad).
 Select the Depth parameter and change the value to 1200 cents.
 Next, select the FUN page, and select the Input a parameter for FUN1.
-Assign a value of MWheel (the quickest way is to hold the K2500's ENTER button and move your MIDI controller's Mod Wheel).
+Assign a value of MWheel (the quickest way is to hold the K2600's Enter button and move your MIDI controller's Mod Wheel).
 Next, select the Input b parameter for FUN1, and assign a value of Data.
 This assumes your MIDI controller either has a data slider, or a programmable control that you set to send Data messages (MIDI 06).
 If you don't have a data slider or a programmable control, you can set the value of Input b to AbsPwl, and use your Pitch Wheel to control Input b.
 If you do this, you'll need to go to the LAYER page and set the PBMode parameter to a value of Off to keep Pitch Wheel messages from interfering with the test model.

 Now select the Function parameter, and scroll through the list of equations.
 Move your MIDI controller's Mod Wheel and Data slider as you play, and listen to their effects.
 Actually listening to the various effects while reading the explanations below will help your understanding.
-In the model we've set up here, inputs a and b are both unipolar.
+In the model we've set up here, Inputs a and b are both unipolar.
 The effect of each equation will differ depending on the type of controls you assign to the inputs.
-There are four possible combinations: both inputs unipolar; both inputs bipolar; input a unipolar with input b unipolar.
+There are four possible combinations: both inputs unipolar; both inputs bipolar; Input a unipolar with Input b bipolar; Input a bipolar with Input b unipolar.